cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 Proceeds from equity purchase are transferred to the core contract with all submitted data.

 Core contract is a bridge between company registration dApp and a company account.
 It holds the investments until the company is created and deployed to the network.
-Furthermore, the core contract manages a and stores data in the central database of companies.
+Furthermore, the core contract manages and stores data in the central database of companies.
 The central database stores the following data:

 Table ***token***